 Satellite Phone Basics:

-A good practice is to establish predetermined check in time in which the phones will be turn on and connected to the network.
+A good practice is to establish a predetermined check in time in which the phones will be turned on and connected to the network.
 The protocol may require the participant to check messages on the phone; call into the messaging service or prepare to receive a call.
-This practice will also maximum the usage on a single charge by keep the phone turned off when it is not needed.
+This practice will also maximise the usage on a single charge by keeping the phone turned off when it is not needed.
 During emergencies, satellite phones can be recharged from a vehicle’s 12 volt charging system or from small solar charging devices.

 Text Messaging Service: